timvisee/lazymc/README.md

 # lazymc

-`lazymc` puts your Minecraft server at rest when idle, and wakes it up when players connect.
+`lazymc` puts your Minecraft server to rest when idle, and wakes it up when players connect.

 ## License